IPv6 deployment

 By 2011, all major operating systems in use on personal computers and server systems had production-quality IPv6 implementations.
-Cellular telephone systems present a large deployment field for Internet Protocol devices as mobile telephone service continues to make the transition from 3G to 4G technologies, in which voice is provisioned as a voice over IP (VoIP) service.
+Mobile telephone networks present a large deployment field for Internet-connected devices in which voice is provisioned as a voice over IP (VoIP) service.
 In 2009, the US cellular operator Verizon released technical specifications for devices to operate on its 4G networks.
 The specification mandates IPv6 operation according to the 3GPP Release 8 Specifications (March 2009), and deprecates IPv4 as an optional capability.

+As of October 2025, Google's statistics show IPv6 availability of its global user base at around 45–49% depending on the day of the week (greater on weekends).
+Adoption is uneven across countries and Internet service providers.
+Countries including France, Germany and India now run the majority of their traffic to Google over IPv6, with other countries including the United States, Brazil and Japan at around 50%.
+Russia and Australia have over 30% adoption, while China has less than 5% and some countries such as Sudan and Turkmenistan have less than 1% IPv6 adoption.

 Deployment tools and evaluation

 Rapid deployment tools

 Tools such as 6rd, conceived by Rémi Després, have been developed to enable IPv6 rapid deployment.

 Statistics and monitoring

 Google publishes statistics on IPv6 adoption among Google users.
 A graph of IPv6 adoption since 2008 and a map of IPv6 deployment by country are available.

 Akamai publishes by-country and by-network statistics on IPv6 adoption for traffic it sees on its global Content Distribution Network (CDN).
 This set of data also shows graphs for each country and network over time.

 A global view into the history of the growing IPv6 routing tables can be obtained with the SixXS Ghost Route Hunter.
 This tool provided a list of all allocated IPv6 prefixes until 2014 and marks with colors the ones that were actually being announced into the Internet BGP tables.
 When a prefix was announced, it means that the ISP at least can receive IPv6 packets for their prefix.

 The integration of IPv6 on existing network infrastructure may be monitored from other sources, for example: